AvaPL/avapl.github.io/_posts/2025-09-30-a-few-testing-anti-patterns.md

 [//]: # (@formatter:on)

 As you see, I also introduced zero-args methods for the IDs.
-This is convenient, especially when the values have to adhere to a concrete pattern.
-I tend to name those `any...`.
+This is especially convenient when the values have to adhere to a concrete pattern.
+I tend to name those `any...` to highlight that their properties may contain anything.
 Now, you can use the above method to construct instances for the test purposes.

 > I recommend avoiding random values in those methods.
 Non-deterministic values like `UUID.randomUUID()` or
 > `Instant.now()` is often a source of confusion when it comes to debugging as the values constantly change.
 What is